 Go Blue Day

-Friday, April 14, 2023, is the official Go Blue Day for Texas; and thousands of Texans will wear blue, the official color of prevention, to show their support for ending child abuse.
+Friday, April 5, 2024, is the tentative* Go Blue Day for Texas; and thousands of Texans will wear blue, the official color of prevention, to show their support for ending child abuse.
 Wear CASA Blue on that day, and encourage your friends, family and colleagues to do the same!

 Go Blue Day is a great opportunity to perform outreach in the community to raise awareness of Child Abuse Prevention Month and your program.